brylevkirill/notes/interesting recent papers.md

   - ["Universal Value Function Approximators"](https://github.com/brylevkirill/notes/blob/master/Reinforcement%20Learning.md#schaul-horgan-gregor-silver---universal-value-function-approximators)

 [Reverse Curriculum Generation for Reinforcement Learning](https://arxiv.org/abs/1707.05300) (OpenAI)    # structured exploration in policy space guided by learning progress
+>	"Many tasks require to reach a desired configuration (goal) from everywhere."
+>	"Challenging for current RL: inherently sparse rewards, most start positions get 0 reward."
+>
+>	"Solve the task in reverse, first training from positions closer to the goal and then bootstrap this knowledge to solve from further."
+>	"Sample more start states from where you succeed sometimes but not always (for best efficiency)."

 [Teacher-Student Curriculum Learning](https://arxiv.org/abs/1707.00183) (OpenAI)    # structured exploration in policy space guided by learning progress